Hull Housing & “Homes Fit for Heroes”

 Severe overcrowding and squalid living conditions put Hull’s health at great risk.
 Outbreaks of diseases, such as small pox, typhus fever, diphtheria and tuberculosis were common.
 Some, like the Cholera epidemic in Hull in the summer of 1849, lasted 3 months and killed 1,860 out of a population approaching 81,000.
 Of those who died, 1,738 were recorded as belonging to the ‘labouring classes’ and 40% from the Hessle Road area.
 By the close of 1871, 23% of Hull children died before the age of one, and 45% died before the age of 12.
 By 1914, 121 out of the registered 960 Hull births still ended in infant mortality – a rate of 12%.
 Most children were artificially fed and did not attend infant welfare clinics.
 They invariably died of diarrhoea, and of ‘rickets’, a disease characterised by poor nutrition, with a softening and deformation of bones.
 Infant mortality was largely related to improper feeding, poor education, ignorance, negligence and indifference on the part of their guardians.
 The outbreak of war in 1914 interfered not only with the development of the school health service in Hull, but also with the expansion of services for infants and the pre-school child.

-Housing and new Homes for Heroes: There was a severe shortage of housing in Hull.
+There was a severe shortage of housing in Hull.
 War time conditions had prevented new house building and allowed only the minimum of essential repairs.
 As a result, the general standard of housing in 1919, was well below that of 1914.
-It was estimated that in 1919, a total of 5,000 new houses were required in Hull, to meet the arrears over the period of the war.
+It was estimated that in 1919, Hull required a total of 5,000 new houses to meet the arrears over the period of the war.
 A further 2,578 were needed to rehouse people living in unhealthy areas, and another 200 to rehouse those living in individually, unfit houses, in different parts of Hull.

 The 1919 (Addison) Housing Act helped established Hull’s first Housing Committee and made the Council the chief provider of new housing.
-As a start towards meeting this shortage of 7,778 houses, Hull City Council purchased three areas of land on the northern, western and eastern outskirts of the City to errect housing estates.
+As a start towards meeting this shortage of 7,778 houses, Hull City Council purchased three areas of land on the northern, western and eastern outskirts of the City to erect housing estates.
 These became known respectively as the Bricknell Avenue, Gipsyville and Preston Road estates and house building began in the 1920’s.
 On most estates, Council houses were provided with a generous sized garden to encourage tenants to grow their own vegetables, a privet hedge at the front and an apple tree at the back.
 The interiors varied, some having a parlour, but all with a scullery and bath.

-For most new tenants, these new conditions were a huge improvement on their previous slum housing, where they had experienced overcrowding and often were without even basic facilities.
+For most new tenants, these new conditions were a huge improvement on their previous slum housing, where they had experienced overcrowding and often lacked basic facilities.
 The quality of the new housing was generally high.
 Although some slum clearance took place during the 1920s, much of the emphasis of this period, was to provide new general needs housing, on greenfield sites.
 The new houses had electricity, inside toilets, fitted baths and front and back gardens.
 The Council had strict rules for new tenants on housework, house and garden maintenance, children’s behaviour and the keeping of pets.

 The 1919 Housing Act, made housing a national responsibility, and local authorities were given the task of developing new housing and rented accommodation where it was needed by working people.
-The 1919 Housing (Addison) Act (named after Dr. Christopher Addison, the Health Minister) was passed initially as a temporary measure.
+The 1919 Housing (Addison) Act (named after Dr Christopher Addison, the Health Minister) was passed initially as a temporary measure.
 It was to help meet housing need, when private builders could not meet the demand.
 It was generally assumed that the private sector would resume responsibility for working class housing once the British economy had recovered.
 The 1919 Act provided 213,000 new Council homes across the country.
 Although insufficient to meet the National need, it was a marked increase on the 24,000 ‘social’ homes that existed in 1914.

 The most ambitious housing estate, built to reward soldiers and their families after the war was the massive Becontree estate in Dagenham.
 It was to become the largest council housing estate in the world.
 Work by the London County Council started on the estate in 1921.
 Farms were compulsory purchased and by 1932, over 25,000 houses had been built and over 100,000 people had moved to the area.
 The new houses had gas and electricity, inside toilets, fitted baths and front and back gardens.
 The estate expanded over the Essex parishes of Barking, Dagenham and Ilford with nearly 27,000 homes in total creating a virtual new town with dwellings for over 30,000 families.

-Godfrey Mitchell, a demobbed Royal Engineer Officer, that had served in France, acquired the Wimpey Home Construction business and built many private homes in Hull during the 1930’s.
+Private House Building – Godfrey Mitchell, a demobbed Royal Engineer Officer, that had served in France, acquired the Wimpey Home Construction business and built many private homes in Hull during the 1930’s.
 The Woolwich Building Society lent 90% mortgages and allowed people for the first time to buy their homes.
 After the war, a typical 3 bed semi-detached house sold for between £540-£740.
 Buyers needed a 5% deposit, with repayments at around 26 shillings a week and buyers were given a Government subsidy of £50 as a further incentive.
 Most of Hull”s new council estates, provided good quality housing for the better off, working classes, but did not provide a solution for the poorer people in society.
 Rents were relatively high and subletting was forbidden, so naturally the tenants in the best position to pay were selected.
 High rents sometimes meant difficulty in paying, as more applicants from unskilled occupations were housed.

 Leave a comment